 None of this would have happened if it weren’t for the 80/20 rule.

 Information overload has always been a problem.
-In 2008 it became even more of a problem.
+Over the last few years, it became even more of a problem.
 Although a great enabler and empowering tool for education, the world wide web has created a situation where it’s as important to be aware of what you need to know and do as much as knowing how to do it.
 If you don’t learn how to ignore 99% of what’s out there, you never get the clarity to learn the 1% that you should focus on.